dbkinghorn/Notes/notes/3080Ti-Compute/3080Ti-compute.md

 - The "0" result for the single A100 was because at a reasonable problem size I was unable to get a result that passed residual error (i.e. the calculation blew up) That is precisely the reason that much of Scientific computing is done at the higher FP64 precision.
 - **The results for the RTX 3080Ti and 3090 are very good!** That is 15 Trillion floating point operations per second.
 For application where FP32 mixed precision is sufficient consumer GPUs can offer outstanding performance.
 - The multiple A100 results are just stunning!
 - **The results from the HPL-AI are sensitive to the problem size, larger problems usually give better performance.
 The RTX 3090 results in this chart is using the same problem size as the RTX 3080Ti.
 This is because at larger problem sizes the 3090 failed residual error criteria the same way the single A100 did.** I had hoped this would be a place where I could show the potential performance advantage of the 3090s extra memory.
-I have included some of the job outpu in an Appendix at the end of the post.
+I have included some of the job output in an Appendix at the end of the post.

 ## HPCG